This article was last updated on January 11, 2022.

 Barcelona is home to at least eight different pottery studios, so you will find many options for weekend workshops, open studio time, as well as ongoing courses for beginners and advanced students.
 Some locations have wheel-throwing classes, while others focus primarily on clay sculpture and hand-building.
 Here is a full listing of pottery studios in Barcelona.

-TMDC is a coworking workshop with shared machines and tools that you can use for your projects.
-Here you will find everything you need, from materials to assistance, so that you can concentrate on making.
+There are a number of coworking carpentry workshops with shared machines and tools that you can use for your projects.
+Some offer everything you need, from materials to assistance, so that you can concentrate on making.

 Or join a workshop to learn how to make your own skateboard!
 Esteve at AymaBoards will share his passion for wood and board sports with you and you'll walk away with a custom-made skate deck.